Patarimi/hades/docs/README.md

     cal --> app: updated parameters
 ```

-When finished, a gds file is available for further design.
+When finished, a _.gds_ file is available for further design.

 ## Simulators and PDKs configuration